Dave-team/Knowledge-base/Principles.md

     - Heavy breathing for a short while

 ## Happiness and purpose
 Happiness is a state of fullfilment and calm mind.
-It's the absence of anxiety and fear and a general feeling of satisfaction.
+It's the absence of anxiety and fear and a general feeling of satisfaction - all of this can be obtained by training the mind.
+One could say that this is contentment and happiness is a general feeling which is harder to achieve sustainably.
+Be content and whenever you feel happy that's just a bonus.
+Whenever you experience joy, reflect on it - why did you feel it?
+Can you do more of it?

 To achieve this state of calm, it's important to throw away any expectations or grand goals you may have.
 Striving for the end goal and doing the right thing in the process will distress tranquility.
 All that matters is here and now.
-Meaning to life is personal and the key is to be happy in the moment
+Meaning to life is personal and the key is to be happy in the moment We seem happiest when we’re socialising with other people, outside or doing something that seems meaningful to us such as excercising and volunteering

 Techniques for happiness:
 - Mindfullness
-- Expressing your feelings (with others, in therapy, in a journal, through art)
+- Expressing your feelings (with others, in therapy, in a journal, through art).
+Focus on the things you're grateful for
 - Enjoying the little things in life
 - Having a balance in the six fundamentals in life